THANK YOU FOR NOT READING THIS.

 i was selling a copy on ebay a few months ago, and looking for something interesting to write about it and dug up some of the Crump J Strickland info, and recently went and checked the web again while selling another copy, and found some more info.

-so, as long as the book has been written about and i think the whole thing is available elsewhere so i’m going to organize what i know about Crump J Strickland (26 July 1904 – February 1973) and his times.
+so, as long as the book has been written about and i think the whole thing is available elsewhere so i’m going to organize what little i know about Crump J Strickland (26 July 1904 – February 1973) and his times.

 Since i put it up, almost nobody’s looked at it, and that’s what my thank you is for.
 My web stats show me that 20 times more people wanted to read about paul robeson yesterday than they did this, and 1o times the number of people went to see about the history of labor unions and the first black comic book, and i think that’s a good thing

 The book is filled out with inspirational quotes for young people, taken from the book Stray Thoughts, by Crump J Strickland, a volume well regarded by Southern Baptists, according to the cover text.
 Southern Baptists were Southern because they were racially exclusive.
 Crump J Strickland turns up elsewhere as one of those guys who traveled around making salacious speeches about the horrors of White Slavery, and just generally hustling for a buck, self-publishing whatever the market would bear.
-His white slavery book was titled Hard to Believe and a similar was City of Sin, which apparently expands from prostitution to include the whole web of organized sin that ensnared the innocent of that epoch .
+His white slavery book was titled Hard to Believe and a similar was City of Sin, which apparently expands from prostitution to include the whole web of urban and self-reinfocing sin that ensnared the innocent of that epoch .
 He also wrote Electricity and Christianity and Happiness as Free as a Ray of Light, and was employed as a Rectifier Field Specialist for the General Electric Company.

 He had two books published by the Specialty Book Company , PO Box 186 Columbus Ohio, in 1944.
 One was titled Why Jews Are Persecuted, which seems like a strange title to come out at the end of the war, and the other was named Alcohol and White Slavery, apparently two major areas of investigation for Mr Strickland.